 Young people are disproportionately affected in the HIV pandemic.
-They face the economic and social impact of HIV/AIDS on families, communities, and nations, and they must be at the centre of prevention actions.
+Although the overall number of HIV-related deaths is down 30 per cent since the peak 8 years ago, estimates suggest that HIV deaths among adolescents are actually rising.
+They face the economic and social impact of HIV on families, communities, and nations, and they must be at the centre of prevention actions.
 Where young people are well informed of HIV risks and prevention strategies, they are changing their behaviour in ways that reduces their vulnerability.
 For example, in several countries, targeted education has led to delayed sexual debut and increased use of condoms resulting in a decrease in HIV prevalence in young people.
 Yet efforts to increase HIV knowledge among young people remain inadequate.

 Young people are diverse.
 Interventions must be tailored to meet their individual characteristics and circumstances, such as age, sex, religion, socioeconomic and marital status and domestic arrangements, among other factors.
 Interventions should specifically address the needs of vulnerable and high-risk groups of young people, including injecting drug users (IDUs), whose high-risk behaviour has been identified as a driving force behind HIV transmission in Eastern Europe and Central Asia.

 UNFPA strives to build on and expand rights-based policies and programmes that promote healthy adolescent development and provide them with age-appropriate knowledge and tools to make informed choices.
-UNFPA-supported programmes emphasize behaviour change, including abstinence or delay in sexual debut, reduction in the number of sexual partners, monogamy, and correct and consistent condom use for those who are sexually active.
+UNFPA-supported programmes emphasize behaviour change, including correct and consistent condom use for those who are sexually active.
 However, young people's needs are not limited to prevention alone.
-Those who are HIV positive, some of whom do not know they are infected, need care, treatment and support, includign sexual and reproductive health services.
+Those who are living with HIV, some of whom do not know their status, need care, treatment and support, including sexual and reproductive health services.

-As part of the UNAIDS division of labour, UNFPA takes the lead in the provision of information and education, condom programming, prevention for out-of school young people and prevention efforts targeting vulnerable groups.'
+As part of the UNAIDS division of labour, UNFPA takes the lead in the provision of information and education, condom programming, prevention for young people and prevention efforts for young key populations.
 Guided by its mandate to protect reproductive health, UNFPA also plays a lead role in ensuring that young people are dually protected against sexually transmitted infections, including HIV, and unwanted pregnancies.

 Forging genuine partnerships with young people themselves is an overarching strategy.
-Other areas of special focus for UNFPA include evidence-based interventions, very young adolescents and out-of-school youth.
+Other areas of special focus for UNFPA include evidence-informed interventions, young adolescents and out-of-school youth.

 Youth-adult partnerships and programmes are an innovative way of involving young people in HIV prevention efforts.
 They are based on the understanding that young people have a right to partcipate in programmes that affect them and on the experience that programmes are more sustainable and more effective when youth are treated as partners.
 Because youth are often less powerful, articulate and knowledgeable than their adult partners, youth-adult partnerships focus on technical assistance and training that empower young people to make their voices heard.